benkitzelman/sinatra-asset-snack/README.md

 gem install sinatra-asset-snack
 ```

 ## Setup

-Install the plugin configure your routes.
+Require and register the gem then configure your routes.

 ``` ruby
 require 'sinatra/asset_snack'